PaymentHighway/paymenthighway-java-example-spring/README.md

 It is recommended to first have a look at the Payment Highway Documentation page and the Java Library readme in Github.
 The library has some examples which can be used in this tutorial.

-Once you have imported the `initial` project, you can start filling in the missing parts.
+Once you have imported the `tutorial` project, you can start filling in the missing parts.
 You may for example start with the controller.FormAddCardController class.
 At any time you can run the application and try it out.

 # Help us make it better